chengjiagan/SJTU-CS2953-Spring/lab_syscall.md

 ## Git

 Our labs use `git`.
-Any modification you make should be commited to `git` so that it would be uploaded by our scripts.
+Any modification you make should be committed to `git` so that it would be uploaded by our scripts.
 You can use the following commands to commit the modified files:

 ```sh
 $ git add <files being modified>